PAN001/QuickNote/README.md

 3. images directory includes all related images used in the application.
 4. js directory includes all js files.
 5. logIn directory includes all js and css files for the LogIn.html.

+# ToDo List
+1. The useless(redundant) code needs to be cleaned.
+2. The media insertion mechanism needs to be improved:
+  * Media files should not be saved as blob within the note; instead, they should be uploaded to the server and saved as a url to this file on the server.
+3. Security isses need to be addressed:
+  * Anything should be encoded when transimitting through http protocol.
+4. Synchronization mechanism needs to be improved:
+  * Each time, only the changed note/notebook should be synchronized rather than "alldata".